Alfred von Waldersee: Expedition to China

 Count Waldersee understood that the conduct of the conquerors was unbecoming: their soldiery was idle and bored, venereal disease was rampant, and after looting was curtailed, the rank-and-file remained gullible enough to be swindled with "Chinese art" of all descriptions.
 At the end of the campaign he hastened his return to Germany.
 In 1901, for his "accomplishments in the interest of world peace," he was named an honorary citizen of Hamburg, his erstwhile home.
 Again at Hanover, he resumed the duties of inspector-general, which he performed almost until his death in 1904 at age 71.
-He died at 8'o clock 5 March evening.
+He died on 5 March at 8 o'clock in the evening.